Peggy Mount: 1970s–90s

 In 1987, Mount appeared as Ursula in Ben Jonson's Bartholomew Fair at the Open Air Theatre, Regent's Park.
 Two years later, she was Madame Arcati in a revival of Blithe Spirit at the Lyric, Hammersmith.
 After her long run as a sitcom star had ended with You're Only Young Twice, Mount had a regular role as Aunt Fanny in the second series of All Change (1991), a children's programme starring Frankie Howerd.

 Her obituarist in The Times wrote of Mount's later television appearances: "In dramas such as Punishment Without Crime (1985) and the harrowing Trial of Klaus Barbie (1988) she showed just what a fine actress she really was, and in an episode of Inspector Morse she was a most unnerving Sister of Mercy."
 Mount's later appearances on television included Doctor Who (in "The Greatest Show in the Galaxy" in 1988–89, in the cameo role of the Stallslady), Mrs. Weaver in Virtual Murder (1992), and The Tomorrow People (as Mrs. Butterworth in the second episode of the 1994 story "The Monsoon Man").

 As the nanny in Chekhov's Uncle Vanya (1996, Chichester) with a cast that included Derek Jacobi, Imogen Stubbs, Trevor Eve and Frances Barber, Mount gave what her biographer Verena Wright calls "a great performance as the play's most sympathetic and sensible character".
 This production played on a provincial tour and in the West End.
 It was Mount's last play.
 During a performance her sight, which had been deteriorating, failed completely.
 She managed to finish the run, after which she retired from the theatre.

 Personal life

 Mount was appointed OBE in 1996.

 According to her own account, and that of those who knew her well, Mount's character was very different from the ferocious women she usually played on stage and screen.
 The Times said of her: "A warm-hearted and compassionate woman, she enjoyed nothing more than meeting her fans and entertaining friends."
 She never married.
-She severed connections with her family in the 1940s; she gathered about her small adoptive family of close friends, one of whom was the Coutte Mackenzie Campbell family where she was a very close friend with Shakespearean actress Lettice Coutte Mackenzie Campbell.Peggy became an unofficial adopted mother to Lettices daughter Lettice jr (Lettie)after Lettice sr died shortly after childbirth, Lettie was 10 days old.
-Peggy regarded Lettice jr as her daughter.
-Peggy also unofficially adopted a boy after the death of his mother.
-After retiring from acting, she moved to Denville Hall, the actors' retirement home in northwest London, where she resided until her death at the age of 86.
+She severed connections with her family in the 1940s; she gathered about her a small adoptive family of close friends.

+Her biography Everything I Ever Wanted, by Andrew Ross, was published in 2019 by Fantom Films Limited.